Betting Online from Malaysia in Ringgit MYR

 Best Online Betting Sites for Malaysia

-Another strong option is www.betvictor.com.
-They have decent coverage of Malaysian sports and the same as Bet365 are a top UK bookmaker offering betting on football competitions around the world.
+A strong option is www.betvictor.com.
+They have decent coverage of Malaysian sports and are a top UK bookmaker offering betting on football competitions around the world.
 Both these two sites also offer betting in Malaysia ringgit currency (MYR).
 For Super League, though, not any other Malaysian football matches, www.betdaq.com is the betting website with the best odds.
 Just understand Betdaq is a betting exchange, not a bookie –and they do not accept Malaysian currency so you’ll need to wager with them in Euros.

 Finally, if you’re only betting foreign matches, two sites for sure worth considering are Pinnacle Sports (best odds – and accepts MYR currency) and Ladbrokes (no MYR currency – but very friendly to Malaysian clients).
 Using all 5 online bookies mentioned here and shopping the odds is a great way to improve your chances at making a profit betting sports.